Debra Davis: Background

 Davis was born in Cheverly, Maryland, on October 11, 1959.
 She graduated from Frederick Douglass High School and later attended University of Maryland, College Park with a Bachelor of Science degree in criminology, and the University of Baltimore School of Law, where she earned a Juris Doctor degree.
 Davis was admitted to the Maryland Bar in 1995 and to the District of Columbia Bar in 1996.

 In 2010, Davis was elected to the Charles County Board of Commissioners, representing the Charles County District 2.
 During her two terms as commissioner, she gained the reputation as a maverick, often voting against the majority on issues large and small.
-During her second term, she also served as the Chair of the Board of Trustees for the Local Government Insurance Trust, becoming the first African-American to serve as LGIT Chair.
+During her second term, she also served as the chair of the board of trustees for the Local Government Insurance Trust, becoming the first African-American to serve as LGIT Chair.

 In January 2018, Davis announced that she would run for the Maryland House of Delegates in District 28.
 The district was targeted by the Republican State Leadership Committee in the general election, in which Davis placed third with 23.8 percent of the vote, behind incumbents C. T. Wilson and Edith J. Patterson.

 In the legislature

 Davis was sworn in on January 9, 2019.
-She was a member of the Judiciary Committee from 2019 to 2022, and has since served as a member of the Environment and Transportation Committee.
+She was a member of the Judiciary Committee from 2019 to 2022, and afterwards serving as a member of the Environment and Transportation Committee until December 2025, when she returned to the Judiciary Committee as its vice chair.
 She is also the House Chair of the Charles County Delegation and is a member of the Legislative Black Caucus of Maryland and the Women Legislators of Maryland.